byu-cce270/content/docs/unit3/06_ipywidgets/ipy_class.md

    - Now display the widget using the display() function.

 3. In the code block titled "Text Box Value", write a print statement to print out the value of the text box

+## Part 2: Buttons

+In this part, we will create a button that will print out a message when clicked.